chrisdoc/thesis/thesis.md

 mirroring.
 Figure [fig:quadrilateral] shows that this approach creates uniform distributed points.
 However the points are created in a quadrilateral instead of a triangle this can be overcome by removing points outside of the triangle.
+Since our system needs a uniform distribution of points in a triangle, the second approach will be used.

 $$p=a_1*v_1+(1-a_1)*a_2*v_2
     \label{eq:randtriangle}$$